 HG has various solutions for blocked drains.
-HG liquid drain unblocker is a versatile, ready-to-use product for your toilet, shower or sink.
+HG drain and plug unblocker is a versatile, ready-to-use product for your toilet, shower or sink.
 It effectively unblocks your drain and does not affect plastic pipes.

 For your sink, HG duo unblocker is suitable for the most stubborn blockages in your kitchen sink or wash basin.
 It can also be used to unblock shower drains.